onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 1. `signal_theta_naturalness`

    * Definition: proportional to `DeltaS_theta(m)` for states associated with reasoning about `theta_eff`.
-   * Use: penalize internal reasoning states that treat extremely small `theta_eff` as if it were a generic, untuned value under a uniform prior.
+   * Use: penalize internal reasoning states that treat extremely small `theta_eff` as if it were a generic, untuned value under a simple prior.

 2. `signal_EDM_consistency`